World War 3: U.S. Could Lead An Iraq-Style Invasion Of North Korea

 — Donald J. Trump (@realDonaldTrump) March 17, 2017

 A war with North Korea has three paths with varying degrees of possibility for starting World War 3, laid out by Max Fisher at the New York Times on Sunday.
-In one scenario, the U.S. would destroy North Korean launchpads in anticipation of a missile launch — attempting to cut off a successful attack.
+In one scenario, the U.S. would destroy North Korean launchpads in anticipation of a missile launch in an attempt to cut off a successful attack.
 Missiles can, however, also be launched from mobile pads that may be hidden in tunnels, making it difficult to remove all threats before the country has time to respond.
-Secondly, the U.S. could use cyber and physical warfare to take out the nuclear and missile programs entirely, but, as North Korea constructed its arsenal on its own, those reserves could easily be rebuilt.
+Secondly, the U.S. could use cyber and physical warfare to take out the nuclear and missile programs entirely, but as North Korea constructed its arsenal on its own, those reserves could easily be rebuilt.

 The third option would be an Iraq-style invasion of North Korea in order to overthrow the Kim Jong-un regime, wrote Fisher.
 This version of war with North Korea would be the most deadly, as the country has promised to launch “extensive nuclear strikes to halt an invasion.”
 There would also potentially be up to one million casualties.

-Some pacifists may be disturbed to see these kinds of statements in the NYT, even presented in a hypothetical context.
+Some pacifists may be disturbed to see these kinds of statements in the New York Times, even presented in a hypothetical context.
 The newspaper has been criticized for aiding the public’s perception that war with Iraq was a necessity, particularly the work of Judith Miller that repeated statements from American officials proposing that Saddam Hussein was working to build a nuclear arsenal.
 The reporter has since attempted to defend her work, often with little sympathy.
 Jon Stewart once referred to her memoir as the “Eat Pray Love of getting us into the Iraq war.”

 Even if an invasion of North Korea did take place, it may seem alarmist to say it would lead to World War 3.
 After all, Iraq certainly didn’t.
 Still, it’s difficult to compare the two events.
 Iraq was without powerful allies, whereas the DPRK still retains tacit support from China.
 Despite overtures from Tillerson during his China visit, the Asian superpower may side with supporters of North Korea who say the country is completely within its rights to defend itself against any potential attack, as one editorial from the anti-intervention Ron Paul Institute argued.